-- Perform daily, flight line and hangar maintenance on all assigned aircraft.
+- Perform daily and turnaround inspections on all assigned aircraft

 - Perform inspections, corrosion control, troubleshooting and fault isolation on aircraft systems.